cutandjoin/cutandjoin.github.io/index.md

 ### Version 1.0.0.0 - Dec 21, 2019
 ### Version 2.0.0.0 - Jun 28, 2025
-### Version 2.3.4.0 - Dec 06, 2025
+### Version 2.3.5.0 - Dec 12, 2025
-- Added support for importing display strings from a text file
+- Fixed a bug where reframing during playback (fp=1) did not work correctly under certain conditions
-- Fixed an issue where the Delete key did not work in some text boxes
+- Fixed several other minor bugs

 For detailed update information, see the <a href="https://forum.cjmapp.net/viewforum.php?f=3">full changelog</a>.